St. Peter Family

 assistant (MA) team and engaging patients in their care.
 The

-supports healthy self management for people with chronic
+supported healthy self management for people with chronic

 conditions.